-When Rosemary found out that her cancer she thought was in remission had spread to her lungs, she decided to take her daughters’ advise and came to speak with Corey Deacon at Neurvana Health.
+When Rosemary found out that her cancer she thought was in remission had spread to her lungs, she decided to take her daughters’ advise and came to speak with Corey Deacon at Neurvana Naturopathic Medicine.
 Find out how her path changed through one visit.

 I’m Rosemary, and I’m a rancher in Central Alberta.
 The first time I found out I had cancer was in 2015, probably late in the fall of 2014.